theglennewman/glens-stuff/README.md

 Still, could be good to check and note if the identity isn't there.
 And we may actually want to clean up the identity...
 I've noticed I can close out cygwin entirely and my identity is still good.
 There's probably situations where that shouldn't be the case.

+Also...
+I bet if I reboot and come back, the agent file will still be there, so it will get picked up.
+This would be handled if we confirm PID is actually a PID.

 Should we do these checks?
 - pid in the SSH_AGENT_PID is actually a running process
 - socket file doesn't exist (already gets checked in bashrc... but what about in my aliases that add the git identity?)